 Thus you can now return to window shown in step 1, where you’ll find the DEVELOPER tab in ribbon.

-1. Press + R and put regedit in Run dialog box and hit Enter key to open Registry Editor.
+1. Press + R and put regedit in Run dialog box to open Registry Editor (if you’re not familiar with Registry Editor, then click here).
+Click OK.